-Within the next three months, a scheme for survivors of historical child abuse in care in Scotland to apply for financial redress is likely to be in place.
+A new scheme for survivors of historical child abuse in care in Scotland to apply for financial redress is now open for applications.

 Redress Scotland is a new, independent, and trauma-informed public body which will assess applications to the scheme.
 Survivors of historical child abuse in Scottish care will be able to apply for redress payments, which will range from £10,000 to £100,000.
-The scheme will be funded by the Scottish Government, with contributions from institutions where historical abuse took place.
+Scotland’s Redress Scheme is funded by the Scottish Government, with contributions from institutions where historical abuse took place.
 Contributing institutions will be protected from future civil actions but only if their contribution is “fair and meaningful”.